+Be aware that it produces a smaller shot than traditional espresso makers, so it’s best suited for personal use.
 The quality of the shot contends with more expensive products in its category, but there are cheaper (and consequently less reliable) alternatives for more frugal folk.

 What holds this machine back is its low flexibility in brew strength and the additional cost of buying gear to heat up your water.

 Hypnotized By Handpresso?
 Here Are A Few Things To Consider Before Buying

 It’s pretty safe to say that anyone reading this review has portability on their mind.
 Well, check that off the list, because this machine delivers.

 The Handpresso does most of the work for espresso on-the-go, and when your espresso is ready, you’re only a quick clean-up away from being back in business.

 Portable espresso machines generally use either grounds or pods to make your espresso.